regisftm/owasp-toronto/demo/04-tigera-scanner.md

    tigera-scanner scan website:v1.1.0
    ```

    Observe the differences between both results.
-Older images has more vulnerabilities than new images.
+Older images have more vulnerabilities than new images.

    > **NOTE**: **Keep your images updated!**